Frequently Asked Questions

 See Research and Pre-Register to find out your school choices and more information such as which schools are within your walk zone.

 All new to the Boston Public Schools registrants must present specific current proofs of Boston residency.
 For instructions on acceptable proofs of address, please see our Required Documents page and read about the district's Residency Policy.
-If you live in Boston but are having a hard time securing acceptable proofs, please call an FRC to discuss your circumstances.
+If you live in Boston but are having a hard time securing acceptable proofs, please call an Welcome Centers to discuss your circumstances.

 Families who are living in Boston under someone else's lease can use the BPS Landlord Affidavit as one proof of residency.